AISG-Technology-Team/GCSS-Track-1B-Submission-Guide/README.md

 A team's entry on the private leaderboard is based on their **best peforming submission from the two selected scored submissions** using the same private leaderboard ordering scheme.

-Winners of Track 1B is **based** on the order of the private leaderboard.
+Winners of Track 1B are **based** on the order of the private leaderboard.